-Digestive Health Inflammatory Bowel Disease Surgery Strengthening Abdominal Muscles After Surgery Print By Amber J. Tresca | Reviewed by a board-certified physician Updated August 28, 2018 Planking and its many variations can be a great way to firm up those abdominal muscles.
-Check with your doctor before you start a new exercise program. © FatCamera / Getty Images More in Inflammatory Bowel Disease Surgery Diagnosis Living With Support & Coping Crohn's Disease Ulcerative Colitis Related Conditions Nutrition Treatment View All People who have inflammatory bowel disease (IBD) are often not strangers to abdominal surgery.
-People with Crohn's disease have a 50% chance of needing require surgery to manage the disease.
-In ulcerative colitis patients, only about 30% will require some type of surgery (usually a colectomy).
+Digestive Health Inflammatory Bowel Disease Surgery Strengthening Abdominal Muscles After Surgery Print By Amber J. Tresca | Medically reviewed by a board-certified physician Updated March 13, 2019 Show Article Table of Contents Getting Started Sample Ab Workouts Fitting In Exercise Targeting Ab Muscles Create a Routine Keeping Workouts Fresh View All Back To Top FatCamera / Getty Images More in Inflammatory Bowel Disease Surgery Diagnosis Living With Support & Coping Crohn's Disease Ulcerative Colitis Related Conditions Nutrition Treatment View All People who have inflammatory bowel disease (IBD) are often not strangers to abdominal surgery.
+People with Crohn's disease have a 50% chance of needing surgery to manage the disease.
+In ulcerative colitis patients, about 30% will require some type of surgery (usually a colectomy).
 After recovering from surgery and being cleared by the surgeon to participate in regular activities, thoughts might turn to firming up abdominal muscles.
 Exercise is going to promote overall better health, and getting back into the swing of exercise after surgery is one way to lower the risk of future health problems.
-Getting Started With Abdominal Exercise A few tips to remember before getting started on a new workout routine: Getting permission from the surgeon, gastroenterologist, and/or general practitioner before beginning a new exercise routine is vitalSip water (or sports drinks) before, during, and after a workout to keep from getting dehydrated (this is especially important for people with an ostomy or j-pouch)Start an exercise routine as part of an overall fitness plan that includes eating a well-balanced dietDon't feel guilty for skipping a workout, but resolve to keep your next exercise timeBe aware of any restrictions, for example, contact sports may not be a good idea soon after surgery Sample Ab Workouts Beginner Intermediate Advanced Pelvic TiltsOblique Twists Full Vertical CrunchAb Rolls and Plank on Ball Core Ab RollsPushup/TwistAb Rolls and Plank on Ball Fitting Exercise Into Your Day The first thing to consider is how to fit an exercise routine into a daily schedule.
+Getting Started A few tips to remember before getting started on a new workout routine: Getting permission from the surgeon, gastroenterologist, and/or general practitioner before beginning a new exercise routine is vitalSip water (or sports drinks) before, during, and after a workout to keep from getting dehydrated (this is especially important for people with an ostomy or j-pouch)Start an exercise routine as part of an overall fitness plan that includes eating a well-balanced dietDon't feel guilty for skipping a workout, but resolve to keep your next exercise timeBe aware of any restrictions, for example, contact sports may not be a good idea soon after surgery Sample Ab Workouts Beginner Intermediate Advanced Pelvic TiltsOblique Twists Full Vertical CrunchAb Rolls and Plank on Ball Core Ab RollsPushup/TwistAb Rolls and Plank on Ball Fitting Exercise Into Your Day The first thing to consider is how to fit an exercise routine into a daily schedule.
 Most people need a day of rest in between each workout session, so three times a week is a good target to start exercises.
 Scheduling workouts at the same time of day because will help develop a routine.
-Targeting Abdominal Muscles Reverse and regular crunches can be used to target abdominal muscles (see Flatten Your Abs for more information).
+Targeting Abdominal Muscles Reverse and regular crunches can be used to target abdominal muscles.
 To prevent straining back muscles, remember to keep the back flat against the floor.
 It's not necessary to have any special exercise equipment to do crunches.
 However, an exercise ball will help target the abdominal muscles.
 Contrary to what many people think, doing large amounts of crunches all at once won't necessarily help you.
 Concentrating on keeping a proper form while exercising and doing a variety of exercises is the way to get those abs flattened.
-Create A Fitness Routine Along with tightening up the ab muscles, it is a good idea to put some cardio exercise and weight training into a workout routine.
+Create a Fitness Routine Along with tightening up the ab muscles, it is a good idea to put some cardio exercise and weight training into a workout routine.
 Walking, running, swimming, and bicycling will help create an overall fitness routine and all of these could be good activities for people who have IBD.
 Weight training can help strengthen muscles that are weak after inactivity or after the use of steroids (which can cause unintentional weight gain).
 Ab exercises help firm up the muscles of the torso but don't do much for reducing the body fat that is covering up the abs.
 In other words: for those with some extra weight in the abdominal area, an overall fitness plan and a sensible diet to lose that weight, coupled with abdominal exercise, is the best plan.
 Keeping Workouts Fresh To keep from stagnating or getting bored, keep a variety in your routine and incorporate many different kinds of exercises to maximize the body's response.
 Workout videos focusing on ab muscles, yoga, or Pilates may also help.
 Enlist the help of those around you to keep up with a new fitness routine.
 Find an exercise buddy, head to a gym for a workout with a trainer, or ask a doctor to recommend an exercise program.
 With some determination and sweat, you can be on your way to looking and feeling great despite the abdominal surgery.
 A Word From Verywell The key to firming and toning is making exercise a habit.
 Many people will notice that their strength increases quickly after starting a comprehensive fitness program.
-Weight loss and other noticeable effects will take more time -- anywhere from 6 to 18 weeks.
+Weight loss and other noticeable effects will take more time — anywhere from 6 to 18 weeks.
 Was this page helpful?
 Thanks for your feedback!
 We're providing tips on how to take better care of your gut.
 Email Address Sign Up There was an error.
 Please try again.
 Thank you, , for signing up.
 What are your concerns?
 Other Inaccurate Hard to Understand Submit Continue Reading List How To Plan For Coming Home From Your Abdominal Surgery Article Why Men May Be Concerned After Having an Ostomy Surgery Article What Can You Eat After J-Pouch Surgery?
-Article What Happens When You Have Your Rectum and Anus Removed Article Before, During, and After J-Pouch Surgery Article What to Know About Colostomy Surgery Article With Some Planning, Women With IBD Can Have Healthy Pregnancies Article What Are The Different Types of Colectomy Surgery?
+Article Before, During, and After J-Pouch Surgery Article What to Know About Colostomy Surgery Article What Happens When You Have Your Rectum and Anus Removed Article What You Should Know About Xeljanz for Ulcerative Colitis Article What Are The Different Types of Colectomy Surgery?
 Article What Does It Mean When A J-Pouch Is Inflamed?
-Article Should You Drink Alcohol if You Have IBD?
-Article Ileostomy Surgery May Be Done for Certain Cases of IBD List Are You Afraid To Ask Your Gastroenterologist These Questions?
-Article Could Ibuprofen Cause a Crohn's or Ulcerative Colitis Flare-Up?
-List 5 Remedies for Nausea You Can Try at Home List Leading Charities and Organizations for Ostomy Surgery List If Your Doctor Recommended A Liquid Diet, What Does That Mean?
+Article Ileostomy Surgery May Be Done for Certain Cases of IBD List 5 Remedies for Nausea You Can Try at Home List Are You Afraid To Ask Your Gastroenterologist These Questions?
+List IBD New Year's Resolutions for a Healthy You List How to Stick With Your New Year's Resolutions List 10 Tips For The Holidays With IBD List If Your Doctor Recommended A Liquid Diet, What Does That Mean?